My notes on the TRPB methodology.

 This step is all about covering all the bases, it’s a chance to explore and find opportunities within the project.
 It will further laminate the chance of de-railing.

 In this step you will create a realistic plan to achieve your project.
 You should now be able to estimate and figure out which parts are toxic on time and money and which are not.
+Big or small tasks should be planed, as it allows you to figure out what should be done.
+While you build something it’s easy to stray or lose your train of thought.
+At such an event go back to your plan or todo-list and get back on track.

 Build your project, big or small.
 If it’s big then you should probably split it into project modules and repeat all the steps in “TRPB”.
 If it’s small I recommend stubbing out your project first.
 Sketch it out.
 Write pseudo code. etc. Then Once you have even more intimate knowledge of the project, go a-head and start coding it for real.
 The reason we take so many pre-steps is to avoid forking / refactoring the final code.
 As the final code will be hard to maneuver into a different direction when it is in it’s finalizing stage.
 Doing so much pre-work limits the need for making v.2 right after v.1.
 It also lets you find the local maxima in the project / idea.
 Pretty good Local maxima article by Mathew Sanders